oluijks/blog.luba.dev/src/data/blog/travel/0001-our-first-trip-to-paris.md

 ### Day 2

-modDatetime: 2025-06-01T19:56:29.062Z
-, it was incredibly crowded, so I suggested we visit the Musée d'Orsay first and explore the city center afterwards.
+We had breakfast around 08:30, and it was surprisingly good.
+After eating, we took the metro and headed toward the Louvre.
+Once we got there, it was incredibly crowded, so I suggested we visit the Musée d'Orsay first and explore the city center afterwards.

-We spent a good two hours in the Musée d'Orsay—definitely worth the ticket price.
+We spent a good two hours in the Musée d'Orsay, definitely worth the ticket price.
 For me, the highlight was the painting featuring Paul Verlaine and Arthur Rimbaud.
-After the museum, we made our way to the city center and stopped for coffee—which, unsurprisingly, was ridiculously expensive.
+After the museum, we made our way to the city center and stopped for coffee, which, unsurprisingly, was ridiculously expensive.

 ![Painting Paul Verlaine and Arthur Rimbaud](@/assets/images/paris-2025/painting-verlaine-rimbaud.jpeg)